tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 Adaptive signature= (T<sub>1</sub> , T<sub>1</sub>  + R<sub>1</sub>, s<sub>1</sub> )

-So one follows the protocol, and receives a signature that is partially valid-valid if it offset by a secret value *t* that only one party knows.
+So one follows the protocol, and receives a signature that is partially valid: valid if it offset by a secret value *t* that only one party knows.
 It then becomes simple for everyone involved to verify that this occurrence.

 (s, R) is not valid but (s+t<sub>1</sub>,R ) is valid